 Covid-19 Testing No Longer Required to Leave Cozumel

-As it stands, guests will need a Covid-19 test to get on their flight to return to the U.S. and other countries (*please always double-check the current Covid-19 travel regulations of your home country and Mexico before booking anything, as these things are still changing all the time).
+As it stands, travelers to Cozumel will no longer need a Covid-19 test to get on their flight to return to the U.S., Canada, or other countries (*please always double-check the current Covid-19 travel regulations of your home country and Mexico before booking anything, as these guidelines can still shift as we keep our eyes on Covid-19 variants).